Age of Empires (video game): Sales

 In the United States, Age of Empires debuted at #7 on PC Data's computer game sales rankings for October 1997.
 It secured places eighth and 13th the following two months, respectively.
 By the end of 1997, Age of Empires totaled sales in the country above 178,000 units, for revenues in excess of $8 million.
 This performance made it the United States' most successful real-time strategy game during late 1997: a writer for PC Gamer US noted that its sales surpassed the combined totals of rivals Total Annihilation and Dark Reign over the same period, and were over four times greater than those of Myth: The Fallen Lords.

 Age of Empires was also successful worldwide, according to Microsoft.
 It was released in 55 countries during its first four months, and over 650,000 copies were shipped globally by December 12.
-Microsoft reported that it was consistently the top-selling computer strategy title in the United States, France, Germany and the United Kingdom through January 1998.
-Globally, the game sold-through 850,000 units by February.
+Microsoft reported that it was consistently the top-selling computer strategy title in the United States, France, Germany, and the United Kingdom through January 1998.
+Globally, the game sold-through 850,000 units by February the same year.

 Age of Empires was a hit in the German market, where it debuted at #1 on Media Control's sales rankings for the latter half of October 1997.
 After holding this position in the first half of November, it remained in Media Control's top 5 through the end of 1997.
 The following year, Age of Empires placed consistently in the top 3 through March, when it rose again to #1 in the last two weeks of the month.
 By the end of May, it had spent 28 consecutive weeks in Media Control's top rankings, with placements of fifth and eighth that month.
 Age of Empires proceeded to become the fourth-best-selling computer game in the German market during 1998's first nine months.
-It received a "Gold" award from the Verband der Unterhaltungssoftware Deutschland (VUD) in August, for sales of at least 100,000 units across Germany, Austria and Switzerland.
+It received a "Gold" award from the Verband der Unterhaltungssoftware Deutschland (VUD) in August, for sales of at least 100,000 units across Germany, Austria, and Switzerland.
 Sales in the German market totaled 115,000 units by the end of September, and the VUD raised Age of Empires to "Platinum" status, for 200,000 sales, by November.
 At the 1999 Milia festival in Cannes, Age of Empires took home a "Gold" prize for revenues above €15 million in the European Union during 1998.
 It remained at 14th on Media Control's charts for the German region by January 1999, continuing a 60-week streak on the charts.

 Sales of the game in South Korea alone reached roughly 150,000 units by 2000.
 According to PC Data, it was the United States' 10th-best-selling computer game during the January–November 1998 period.
 Age of Empires was a commercial success, selling 3 million copies by 2000 and grossing $120 million in revenue.